ramirezxc02/ramirezxc02/README.md

   - Configure bot settings, such as triggers, inputs, outputs, error handling, and security permissions.
   - Test the automation solution to ensure it performs as expected and meets the defined criteria.
   -
+  **Volunteer WordPress Developer** at AIESEC  (2021)
+  - Install and configure WordPress on web servers, including database setup and file permissions.
+  - Customize WordPress settings, including permalinks, user roles, and media settings.
+  - Configure site-wide settings such as SEO, caching, and security measures.
+  - Install and configure necessary plugins and themes based on project requirements.

  **Full-Stack Developer** at Facture CR (2020) 🐱‍👤
   - Conduct frontend testing, including unit testing and end-to-end testing, to ensure functionality and compatibility across browsers and devices.
   - Implement user interface designs ensuring consistency and adherence to design guidelines.